LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 +++
-title = "Microsoft Defender Advanced Threat Protection" description = "Microsoft Defender ATP is a security that keeps endpoints safe from cyber threats, identifies sophisticated attacks and automates security incidents.
+title = "Microsoft Defender Advanced Threat Protection" description = "Microsoft Defender ATP is a security that keeps endpoints safe from cyber threats, identifies sophisticated attacks, and automates security incidents.
 It is built into Windows 10, not bolted on, so there is nothing to deploy. " date = 2020-06-03

 [taxonomies]